mbrooker/mbrooker-blog/_posts/2023-08-25-party-time.md

 > Metastable failures occur in open systems with an uncontrolled source of load where a trigger causes the system to enter a bad state that persists even when the trigger is removed.

 MacLean's cocktail parties exhibit this same phenomenon.
 When the number of guests exceeds $N_0$ and the party becomes loud, it is not sufficient for the number of guests to merely drop below $N_0$ for it to become quiet again.
-The background noise has become *stuck* in a high state, and only tapping a glass or a significant reduction in party goers is sufficient for the party to become loud again.
+The background noise has become *stuck* in a high state, and only tapping a glass or a significant reduction in party goers is sufficient for the party to become quiet again.

 **Are Cocktail Parties Metastable?**